-Performance fees will be reduced, if necessary, to ensure that: (i) the cumulative performance fee per share payable to the Investment Manager in respect of a Relevant Offer does not exceed 20% of the relevant cumulative dividends paid in respect of that share; (ii) the cumulative performance fee per share payable to the Investment Manager in respect of a Relevant Offer does not exceed 50% of the amount by which the Relevant Offer Performance Value exceeds the Relevant Offer Hurdle; and (iii) the audited net asset value per share at the relevant financial year end plus the relevant cumulative dividends is at least equal to the relevant respective Hurdle Amount.
+Performance fees will be reduced, if necessary, to ensure that: (i) the cumulative performance fee per share payable to the Investment Manager in respect of a Relevant Offer does not exceed 20% of the relevant cumulative dividends paid in respect of that share; and (ii) the audited net asset value per share at the relevant financial year end plus the relevant cumulative dividends is at least equal to the relevant respective Hurdle Amount.

-Performance fees for the year ended 28 February 2023 amounted to £nil (2022: £2,130,000).
+Performance fees for the year ended 28 February 2023 amounted to $\pounds$ nil (2022: £1,018,000).